DashikiBulbasaur/chartodo/README.md

             example: chartodo add new-item
             example: chartodo add 1st-item 2nd-item 3rd-item
         done | d
-            change a todo item to done, using a numbered position to specify which one
+            change a todo item to done, using a numbered position to specify which one(s)
             example: chartodo done 3
             example: chartodo d 5 1 3 2
         notdone | nd